 Have you just realized that your TV is not turning ON?
 Just like any other electronic device, your TV can experience power issues.
 The good news is that most of these problems can be fixed at home by making some simple adjustments.
-In this article, we are going to tell you what you need to do if your TV does not turn on.
+In this blog, we will tell you what you need to do if your TV does not turn on.

 If your TV is not turning ON, check the power cable to see if it is well connected to the live wall socket.
 If you realize that it is loose, fit it tightly on the wall socket.
 If the power outlet is damaged, fix it before connecting the TV or connect your TV to a different power outlet that is functioning.